michelleconville/oir_events/TESTING.md

 ### Accessibility

 The WAVE WebAIM web accessibility evaluation tool was used throughout development and for final testing of the deployed website to ensure the website met high accessibility standard.
-I have included an image of the homeage resulit only, however, all pages passed with 0 errors.
-I tested the website through a [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) to further test the contrast and no issues were detected.
+I have included an image of the homepage result only, however, all pages passed with 0 errors.
+I tested the website through a [Colour Contrast Accessibility Validator](https://color.a11y.com/Contrast/) to further test the contrast and no issues were detected.

 <details><summary>WAVE Homepage results</summary>